 One of the more surprising claims I’ve made to my fellow LEGO enthusiasts over the years is that for me LEGO building is a cheap pastime.
-This always seemed to fly in the face of AFOL convention.
+This seems to fly in the face of AFOL convention.
 Everyday we are bombarded with images of fans’ bespoke building lairs, replete with hundreds of thousands of bricks.
 The forums cluttered with enthusiastic discussions about new sets and the addictive perils of Bricklink stores.
-Somehow amongst this consumer noise I have personally found myself spending very little on bricks, which isn’t to say that I wouldn’t have done so if the opportunity arose.
+Yet somehow amongst this consumer noise I have found myself spending very little on bricks, which isn’t to say that I wouldn’t do so if the opportunity arose.

 When I returned to LEGO building in my late 30s I was faced by, shall we say certain financial challenges: 2 small children and their associated nursery fees, as well as a new house with a big mortgage to pay.
 I couldn’t complain, life was good, and I was lucky enough to be able to support my family; but in the short term there was little left over for frivolous hobbies.

-Around this time my wife gave me a bag of LEGO, rescued from my Mother’s attic as a nostalgic present one Christmas.
-A familiar story for our community quickly followed.
+Around this time my wife gave me a bag of LEGO rescued from my Mother’s attic as a nostalgic Christmas present.
+A story familiar to many members of our community quickly followed.
 What started as a bit of fun on Christmas Day turned into an obsession by the end of January!
-More surprising was the fact that it unlocked that childhood ability to create and play with whatever you have.
+More surprising was the fact that it unlocked my childhood ability to create and play with whatever I had to hand.
 The old 1980s LEGO company slogan, ‘a new toy everyday’, ringing more true than ever.

 So for the first eight months of my new life in the LEGO community I satisfied myself with building space models and vehicles similar to those of my childhood.
 I still do, as my space dinosaur series proves.
 But inevitably I needed to expand my subject matter; a certain creative itch needed to be scratched.
 There had to be a way to carry over into LEGO the work I had developed as an art student, and informed my life working in a university drama department.

 Initially I was stumped.
 To do what I wanted would require a massive increase in the amount of bricks I owned.
-I looked at the big brick artists like Sean Kenney and Nathan Sawaya, who combined a reverence to the form of brick building with artistic vision, and quickly realised that their scale of work was impossible for a brick-poor builder like me.
-How could I engage with the beauty of brick-built art with such a meagre collection.
+I looked at the big brick artists like Sean Kenney and Nathan Sawaya, who combined a reverence for LEGO building with artistic vision in typically huge sculptures, and quickly realised that their scale of work was an impossible dream for a brick-poor builder like myself.
+How could I engage with the beauty of brick-built art with such a meagre collection?

 The answer came as it so often does from working within strict limitations.
-I was determined to make a piece that paid homage to my series of drawings and painting of a phantom figure I had made several years before.
-Inspiration hit, a shadow only needed to be built in two dimensions, and this would allow me to build at a decent scale without heamorging elements.
+I was determined to make a piece that paid homage to my series of drawings and paintings of a phantom figure.
+Inspiration hit, a shadow only needed to be rendered in two dimensions, and this would allow me to build at a decent scale without heamorging elements.
 The result was my first artistic piece, Magic Cat, Lonely Boy, The Bird and Their Shadow, which captured something of the feel of my artwork.
-It also hinted at another way of celebrating the LEGO brick, rather than the simplicity of the 2×2 element it leaned heavily on the wonderful set of angles found in the slopped elements of the system.
+It also hinted at another way of celebrating the LEGO brick, rather than the simplicity of the 2×2 piece it leaned heavily on the wonderful set of angles found in the slopped elements of the system.

-The next move forward in this development of two-dimensional building came a few months later when I realised how much I could build with only a handful of bricks.
+The next step forward in my development of a two-dimensional building style came a few months later when I started to realise just how much I could build with only a handful of bricks.
 The small piece Musicians that followed was an homage to my artistic heroes, Picasso, Klee and Chagall.
-A simple and unique aesthetic, different yet similar to my paintings, was emerging.
+It deployed a simple yet unique aesthetic, different yet strangely resonant with my paintings.
 An aesthetic that celebrated the LEGO building system and at the same time required very few elements to implement.

-Work followed on two pieces in short succession that took this idea of building and applied it to popular culture.
-Luke and Vader, a recreation of the epic light saber duel from Return of the Jedi saw me work at developing a silhouette style that captured the archetypal images of popular culture.
-Batman at the Graveside polished the technique further, finding a way to capture more detail.
-As well as fun pieces like my two Wind-Up Robots, which spoke to many AFOL’s childhood.
+Work followed quickly on two pieces that took this idea of building flat figures and applied it to popular culture.
+Luke and Vader, a recreation of the epic light saber duel from Return of the Jedi saw me work at developing a silhouette style.
+Batman at the Graveside polished the technique further, finding a way to realise more detail.
+As well as fun pieces like my Wind-Up Robots series, which spoke to many AFOL’s childhood memories.

-A path was now set, where I could quickly and effectively build complex brick images from a handful of elements.
-A sequence of works followed in the theme of silhouettes that explored the potential for LEGO to illustrate classical myth and literature, from Ancient Greece, to Marlowe and Arthurian legend.
+A path was now set, where I would quickly and effectively build complex brick images from a handful of elements.
+A sequence of works emerged that explored the potential for LEGO to illustrate classical myth and literature, from Ancient Greece, to Marlowe via Arthurian legend.

 These works gained some traction in the LEGO community, ultimately ending up as a four page spread entitled ‘Shadow Play’ in Mike Doyle’s Beautiful LEGO: Dark book.
 The most successful of these pieces, a rendition of Plato’s parable of the chariot, featured as a winning build.

 Later in this same year I took some of these creations to Brick 2014 in London.
-Despite my initial horror of having to display black silhouette pieces on black table cloths (quickly remedied with a white sheet), the show was a success.
+Despite my initial horror at having to display black silhouette pieces on black table cloths (quickly remedied with a white sheet), the show was a success.
 I also noticed myself at odds with my fellow contributors.
-When asked how many bricks did it take to make these, I repsonded with the unimpressive 200-300 pieces.
+When asked how many bricks they took to make, I repsonded with the unimpressive 200-300 pieces.
 How long did they take you, about an afternoon I answered.
-By the end of the show I had become evangelical about how much could be done with very little, and I was encouraging adults and children alike to consider building in two dimensions.
+By the end of the show I had become evangelical about how much could be done with tight piece constraints, and I was encouraging adults and children alike to consider building in two dimensions.

 After the success of these silhouettes I found myself at another impasse.
-Without investing in many more black elements the series could not be pushed further.
+Without investing in many many more black elements the series had reached its conclusion.
 That life sized silhouette of a Victorian lady would have to wait.
 Also I was becoming dissatisfied with the erasure of the brick quality of the builds.
 As I was becoming more successful at building silhouettes, the fact that they were made of bricks was becoming less obvious.

 An answer came from the use of negative space and my love of folk art traditions.
 I found that by punching holes in my work, a paper-cut, print or lace like quality could be achieved.
 Initially these models were worked out in black and white, in pieces like The Owl and the Pussycat, Chinese Soldier and Portrait of Frankenstein’s Monster.